Surprise Medical Bills Are Driving People Into Debt: Will Congress Act To Stop Them?

 "At the end of the day, surprise billing happens because they don't have access to an in-network provider," Smith says.

-At some point, legislators will also have to hammer out how the federal law will interact with the more than 20 state laws that address surprise billing, says Adam Beck, the vice president of employer health policy and strategic initiatives at America's Health Insurance Plans, or AHIP, the trade group representing health insurance plans.
+At some point, legislators will also have to hammer out how the federal law will interact with the more than 20 state laws that address surprise billing, says Adam Beck, the vice president of employer health policy and initiatives at America's Health Insurance Plans, or AHIP, the trade group representing health insurance plans.

 Some states have stricter protections for patients, some use a different method to determine how doctors will be paid, and states want to preserve those extra protections when necessary.